Steam frigate: Armored frigates

 From 1859, armor was added to ships based on existing frigate and ship of the line designs.
 The additional weight of the armour on these first ironclad warships meant that they could have only one gun deck, and they were technically frigates, even though they were more powerful than existing ships-of-the-line and occupied the same strategic role.
 The phrase 'armoured frigate' remained in use for some time to denote a sail-equipped, broadside-firing type of ironclad.
 For a time, they were the most powerful type of vessel afloat.

 Towards the end of the 19th century, the term 'frigate' fell out of use.
 Armoured vessels were designated as either 'battleships' or 'armoured cruisers', while unarmoured vessels including frigates and sloops were classified as 'unprotected cruisers'.

 Survivors

 The only surviving screw frigate is the Danish Jylland.

 The steam sloop HMS Gannet spent many years as a training ship and is now preserved at Chatham.

 The Dutch gunvessel HNLMS Bonaire is currently undergoing restoration as a museum ship.

-ARA Uruguay of the Argentinian navy is the last surviving steam and sail corvette.
+ARA Uruguay of the Argentinian Navy is the only surviving steam and sail corvette.

 A replica of the Japanese frigate Kaiyō Maru was built as a museum ship in 1990 after the original wreck was salvaged for preservation.